 Employees are 3.5 times more likely to be engaged when they can identify the purpose behind their actions.

 As a starting point to increase engagement, clarify the role each member plays in the company's success.
 Employees are 3.5 times more likely to be engaged when they can identify the purpose behind their actions.
-You can use private conversations, Slack appraisals, or office hours to show employees the company accomplishments that resulted from their efforts.
+You can use private conversations, Slack appraisals, office hours, or even make a flyer highlighting recent achievements to show employees the company accomplishments that resulted from their efforts.

 No one knows your employees' needs better than them.
 Instead of speculating about their interests and concerns around communications, create training material for communications with your staff.
 Because it is a collaborative project, the problems you solve in your material will be specific to your company.